SAME2023NeurIPS/SAME/README.md

 ## Quantitative Analysis

-Comparison of our SAME and other baseline using fidelity.
+Comparison of our SAME and other baselines using fidelity.
 The fidelity results are averaged across different sparsity from 0.5 to 0.8.
 And they are presented in the form of mean $\pm$ std.

 |   Datasets   |            BBBP             |            MUTAG            |         Graph-SST2          |         Graph-SST5          |         BA-2Motifs          |          BA-Shapes          |
 | :----------: | :-------------------------: | :-------------------------: | :-------------------------: | :-------------------------: | :-------------------------: | :-------------------------: |